801

 • Drafts the 14-section MLRO Annual Report (JMLSG) in minutes, not days

-• Never reports for you — MLRO keeps SMF17 accountability at input & sign-off
+• Never reports for you.
+MLRO keeps SMF17 accountability at input and sign-off

 Your MLRO research desk

-Ask Anna any financial-crime question.
+Ask Otto any financial-crime question.
 Get a statute-cited answer.

 “When does EDD trigger under MLR 2017 reg 33?”
-“Do we need to file a DAML before releasing this payment?”
-“Is this OFSI hit a true match — what do we do in 24 hours?”
-Anna answers from MLR 2017, POCA, SAMLA, the Bribery Act, JMLSG and your live Financial Crime data — in seconds, with citations.
+“Is this OFSI hit a true match, and what do we do in 24 hours?”
+Otto answers from MLR 2017, POCA, SAMLA, the Bribery Act and JMLSG — and your live Financial Crime data — in seconds, with citations.

 • MLR 2017, POCA, SAMLA, Bribery Act, CFA 2017, UK MAR grounded